Geode30/JobiPY/README.md

-# JobiPY
+# Jobipy

 ## Project Overview

-The Job Portal App is a web application designed to connect job seekers with employers.
+Jobipy is a web application designed to connect job seekers with employers.
 Users can browse through job postings, apply for jobs, and employers can post new job opportunities.
 This app aims to streamline the job search process and make it easier for both job seekers and employers to find suitable matches.
 JobiPY is developed using Javascript, JQuery, HTML, and SASS for the frontend, Python and Django for the backend, and PostgreSQL as the database.

 ## Distinctiveness and Complexity